webix-hub/docs/data/desktop/dataprocessor.md

 });
 ~~~

 Cursor position is the ID of the item the cursor is set on.
-Here cursor position is the ID of the employee in the "wages" table, the same ID the employee has in the "employees" table
+Here cursor position is the ID of the employee in the "wages" table, the same ID the employee has in the "employees" table.

 When you change wage value in the slave **wage_grid** component the data is saved to wages table, where each wage is connected with the employees by their IDs.